Chiark-Collective/Pointcept/report/main.typ

 #align(center)[
   #set par(justify: true)
   *Abstract* \
+  This study explores the feasibility of applying deep learning techniques to the semantic segmentation of heritage building point clouds.
+  Building on lessons learned from the random forest approach, the Point Transformer v3 (PTv3) was chosen for its state-of-the-art perceptive field and its ability to impliclty handle information at different scales.
+  A low-rank adapation (LoRA) was applied to fine-tune an existing PTv3 model pre-trained on the ScanNet, S3DIS, and Structured3D datasets, using HBIM data of four sites in several configurations.
+  Point Prompt Training was used to enhance the domain-specific adaptation of the network.
+  Compared to the Random Forest approach, the overall accuracy of intra-site performance was increased from 44.5% to 83-86% depending on the evaluation dataset, with mIoU values of 62-63%.
+  Some initial investigations were carried out of the model's ability to generalise both to HBIM sites the model has not seen, and to a LiDAR-acquired point cloud of an actual heritage site.
+  Despite some promising results, limitations in generalization were observed in both cases.
+  We identify the likely causes as poor colour information in the supplied site models, insufficient diversity and volume of input data to the models, and semantic label noise in the "other" category.
+We suggest strategies for addressing these issues in future work.

-  In this study, a low-rank adaptation (LoRA) was applied to a Point Transformer v3 model with Point Prompt Tuning (PPT), pre-trained on ScanNet, S3DIS, and Structured3D datasets, to explore the feasibility of using Heritage Building Information Modeling (HBIM) site data for semantic segmentation on point clouds acquired through real LiDAR.
+  // This study explores the feasibility of using Heritage Building Information Modeling (HBIM) site data for semantic segmentation on point clouds acquired through real LiDAR.
+  // T, a low-rank adaptation (LoRA) was applied to a Point Transformer v3 model with Point Prompt Tuning (PPT) to
+  // The pre-trained on ScanNet, S3DIS, and Structured3D datasets,
-  Models were trained with an intra-site fold allocation strategy, achieving 83-86% overall accuracy and 62-63% mIoU within the same site.
+  // Models were trained with an intra-site fold allocation strategy, achieving 83-86% overall accuracy and 62-63% mIoU within the same site.
-  Limitations in generalization were observed in both application to HBIM sites the models had not seen, and application to a point cloud of a heritage site acquired through real LiDAR.
+  // Limitations in generalization were observed in both application to HBIM sites the models had not seen, and application to a point cloud of a heritage site acquired through real LiDAR.
 We identifiy the likely causes as poor colour information in the supplied site models, insufficient diversity and volume of input data to the models, and semantic label noise in the "other" category.
 We suggest strategies for addressing these issues in future work.
 ]
 #v(15pt)